Release date: 2022-10-13

 NULL entries were always treated as distinct values, but this can now be changed by creating constraints and indexes using

 ^@ starts-with operator and the

 starts_with() function to use btree indexes if using the C collation (Tom Lane)

 Allow extended statistics to record statistics for a parent with all its children (Tomas Vondra, Justin Pryzby)

-Regular statistics already tracked parent and parent/all-children statistics separately.
+Regular statistics already tracked parent and parent-plus-all-children statistics separately.

 Previously the code always sequentially scanned the list of values.

-Improve validation of UTF-8 text (even if only ASCII) by processing 16 bytes at a time (John Naylor)
+Speed up encoding validation of UTF-8 text by processing 16 bytes at a time (John Naylor, Heikki Linnakangas)

-work_mem, switch to a batch sorting algorithm that uses more output streams internally.
+work_mem, switch to a batch sorting algorithm that uses more output streams than before.